brajeshwar/metarefresh-2014-workshop/README.md

 * Venue: [TERI](http://www.teriin.org), 4th Main Rd, Domlur II Stage, Domlur, Bangalore ([Map](http://goo.gl/maps/E7Pfj))
 * Time/Date: 2:00pm, 12 Feb, 2014

+## How to Setup and use this

+Required: Ruby, NodeJS, Sass and Compass.

+Setup

+$ bundle install
+$ npm install

+Develop and View in your Browser
+$ grunt serve

+Build
+$ grunt build

+If you have access to the Github Repo, you can deploy
+$ grunt deploy

+Then, push the gh-pages to Github.

 #### License

 Everything on this repository is licensed under [MIT License](http://opensource.org/licenses/MIT).
 A copy of the LICENSE is included.
 Use it the way you want.